-Free Public parking can be found at Bill Davis Stadium and the Buckeye Lots.
+Free public parking can be found at Bill Davis Stadium and the Buckeye Lots.
 Disabled parking is available for those with state-issued handicap placards and is located adjacent to the Schottenstein Center and at Bill Davis Stadium.
 Overflow disabled parking is available at the Buckeye Lots off of Ackerman Road.
 For games that attract a larger crowd, Quick Schott Shuttle will run from the Buckeye Lots to the Schottenstein Center beginning approximately 2 hours prior to tip-off.
-View a Women’s Basketball Parking map.
+Click here to view a Women’s Basketball Parking Map.

 In the 100 (entry) level of the arena, permanent seating begins at row L on the sides.
 Permanent seating begins at row M on the ends/corners.
 Seats in the lower rows are temporary padded folding chairs.
-A Women’s Basketball seating chart can be found by clicking HERE.
+Please click here for a Women’s Basketball Seating Map.

 When seated in a section, seat 1 is always on the right.